JerryFZhang/SwiftCounter/README.md

 - Touch and drag to count fastly
 - Tap "Reset" to clear

+# Todos
+- Change the font to monospace, so the numbers stays in place.

 # License
 This component is available under MIT license.